eclipse-pass/main/docs/infra/pipeline.md

 ## Orchestration

 Below is an outline of how the various pieces of the PASS infrastructure will be coordinated into a release.
-Note that our approach is to start with replicated [pass-docker](https://github.com/eclipse-pass/pass-docker) and in particular one based on [GitHub Actions via Self-Hosted Runner](https://github.com/eclipse-pass/pass-docker/tree/178-docker-compose-gh-actions).
+We will start with non-production-ready version using [pass-docker](https://github.com/eclipse-pass/pass-docker) and in particular one based on [GitHub Actions via Self-Hosted Runner](https://github.com/eclipse-pass/pass-docker/tree/178-docker-compose-gh-actions).

-Once branch `178-docker-compose-gh-actions`, this documentation should be updated to point back to the `main` branch.
+Once branch `178-docker-compose-gh-actions` is merged, this documentation should be updated to point back to the `main` branch.

 As different environments (cd, nightly, dev, demo, pre-production, production) are